ektogamat/R3F-Ultimate-Lens-Flare/README.md

 To disable the occlusion effect, simply add `userData={{ lensflare: 'no-occlusion' }}` to your object/mesh.
 This feature is particularly useful for creating realistic skyboxes in demos.
 By utilizing this setting, the internal raycaster of Ultimate Lens Flare will exclude the designated object/mesh from occlusion calculations.

-# Improving performance with BHV
+# Improving performance

 For optimal performance, it's crucial to employ the `<bvh><Scene></bvh>` structure when utilizing this occlusion detection effect.
 This setup ensures a faster response time and enhances overall performance.

 In the event of performance challenges, consider adjusting the `dpr` (device pixel ratio) and disabling `multisampling` on the EffectComposer, if feasible.
 These adjustments can help reclaim performance resources and improve the overall experience.

+⚠️ The `StarBurst` option is very intense for some GPU's to compute.
+If you have any issues with the performance, you can disable it.
+You can also use this drei component https://github.com/pmndrs/drei#performancemonitor to automatically disable this parameter when the performance drops.

 # Follow the mouse cursor or Fake Sun Vector Position